 Unfortunately, this showerhead was leaking and the light mist of water wreaked havoc on the drywall above the shower surround.
 Thankfully it was only in the drywall, so new mold-resistant gypsum and some drywall mud magic made it look like it never happened.
 Don't worry, we made sure the shower head isn't leaking anymore!

 Wood is durable, but it needs love to keep it looking fresh and beautiful!
-This deck was overdue for a refinish but with a little elbow grease and the right finish, it's back to looking beautiful and keeping that water beading up on the surface instead of soaking in.
+This deck was overdue for a refinish but with a little elbow grease and the right finish, it's back to looking beautiful and keeping that water beading up on the surface instead of soaking into the wood.